- Lars von Trier

 Such an audience is found in Seligman (Stellan Skarsgård), an older man who, at the beginning of Nymphomaniac Vol. 1, finds a woman battered and unconscious in an alley.
 This is Joe (Gainsbourg).
 After she refuses his offer to call an ambulance, Seligman invites her back to his apartment to recuperate.
-He engages in conversation, and she offers to recount her life story as a nymphomaniac, warning “It will be long and moral.”
-But Selgiman is game.
-Sipping tea, she begins with the eye-opening line “I discovered my cunt at age 2,” and from here on out doesn’t romanticize her story.
+He engages in conversation, and she offers to recount her life story as a nymphomaniac, warning, “It will be long and moral.”
+But Seligman is game.
+Sipping tea, she begins with the eye-opening line, “I discovered my cunt at age 2,” and from here on out doesn’t romanticize her story.
 Every vagina is a “cunt” and every penis is a “cock”, while Joe’s relationship with her “cold bitch” mother (Connie Nielsen) is counteracted by her surprisingly healthy relationship with a loving father (Christian Slater).
 She’s a woman who judges herself in harsh terms, calling it “shameful” when she “lubricates” over the death of her father.
 Her story is told episodically in flashback, structured by von Trier’s oft-used chapters and titles, and intercut by scenes of Joe and Seligman talking in his apartment.